-And again, it needs to align with our philosophy - and budget (so for example, even if they wish they can ask for an Iphone it ain't gonna happen for this reason)
+And again, it needs to align with our philosophy - and budget (so for example, even if they want to ask for an Iphone, it ain't gonna happen for this reason)

-- Little bits and pieces of things they’ve been asking us for, or we know they need, such as socks or a school backpack or clothing (and this can be pre-loved.
-Our bit for the environment).
+- Little bits and pieces of things they’ve been asking for, or we know they need, such as socks or a school backpack or clothing (and this can be pre-loved: our bit for the environment).

 Oftentimes, it's foods they would not regularly eat at home, like chocolate.

-- If we are spending Christmas with other families, they may receive something from them or through a Kris Kringle/Secret Santa arrangement.
+- If we are spending Christmas with other people, they may receive something from them, or through a Kris Kringle/Secret Santa arrangement.

 - We make gifts and cards for family and friends.
 One year it was the ingredients and recipe for my eldest's favourite chocolate milkshake.
 I still get comments about it.

 This year, I will encourage my sons to get/make something for each other - with their own hands/money.